 Access to content through eluxemburgensia.lu is based the National Library’s mission to "ensure access by the largest possible public to its collections, including from outside its buildings, using the most modern data transmission technologies" ("d'assurer l'accès du plus grand nombre aux collections, y compris par (...) la consultation à distance, en utilisant les technologies les plus modernes de transmission des données", Loi du 16 décembre 2022 sur les instituts culturels de l’État, article 9)

 Content which is part of the Public Domain can be used for any purpose, including commercial use, without asking for permission.
 Public Domain content is marked with this icon:

 Content which is not part of the Public Domain, is protected by copyright.

-Copyright has several limitations and exceptions, such as private copying.
+Copyright has several limitations and exceptions.
 If limitations and exceptions do not cover your desired use, you have to get permission from the author and any other potential rights holder (publisher, translator, illustrator, etc.).
 For further Information on permitted uses through the limitations and exceptions in copyright law, please see below "Protected Works".

 Protected content is marked with this icon:

 additionally, if only accessible inside the buildings of the National Library, with "Access only inside the National library" or "Access only BnL".

 To correctly attribute your sources please use the "quotation mark" icon :

 An automatically generated source citation will pop up: